Microtel Inn & Suites Review

-Although some Microtel reviews express disappointment with the visit, we discerned no obvious pattern in guests' comments.
-Customer service is the one factor that seems to prompt occasional griping directed at some properties, including several reviews on Trip Advisor reporting blots such as overcharges, unwillingness to accommodate a lost wallet, and failure to respond to complaints about noise.
-That said, the vast majority of Microtel locations -- including the one noted above -- garner high marks overall.
+Cons: Although some guest reviewers express disappointment with the visit, we discerned no obvious pattern in guests' comments.
+Customer service is the one factor that seems to prompt occasional griping directed at some properties, including several reviews on TripAdvisor of a hotel in North Carolina reporting blots such as overcharges, unwillingness to accommodate a lost wallet, and failure to respond to complaints about noise.
+Comments posted on the same site complain about dirty, smelly rooms at an airport location, for example.
+That said, the vast majority of Microtel properties garner high marks overall.

 Amenities: The freebies offered by Microtel help boost its reputation.
 The chain provides free Wi-Fi, local and long-distance calling, continental breakfast (muffins, bagels, cereal, coffee), and fitness centers or pools at select locations.
 The loyalty program falls under the Wyndham Rewards umbrella.
 Multiple stays at Microtels can build points toward a free room at one of its swankier cousins or gift cards to select restaurants and retail outlets.
 Microtel offers 15 percent discounts for advance online booking, along with extra points and 10 percent rate cuts to auto club members.
 AARP cardholders qualify for savings of 20 percent.